12 Government Internships for High School Students

 Eligibility: High School Student (between 14 and 16 years old)

 The Air Force Research Laboratory conducts the AFRL program, which is a paid internship opportunity for upper-level high school students who are interested in aerospace engineering.
 Post-selection, you will receive guidance from full-time AFRL scientists and engineers, touring AFRL laboratories and working on cutting-edge research and technology.
 Each mentor in the program is highly knowledgeable and you can find a list of mentors here.
 The topics in the AFRL program are centered around aerospace/ mechanical design, complex electromagnetic structures, and more.
 The research projects for Summer 2023 include the Clean-up of PFAs contamination, research on Cold Atom sources and their use in navigation and technology, and the development of a personalized chatbox with natural communication (to name a few).
-This could be a very unique way to engage with the Government!
+This unique government internship for high school students engages them with real-world projects

 Location: Varies based on the program